philip-h/utgclassroom/source/class1/index.md

 date: 2019-09-13 16:23:44
 ---

+## July 28, 2020

+Hey guys.
+Today we began writing the code for our new game!
+We didn't write too much code, but it was all over the place, so hopefully seeing it all in one place will help you make sense of it more! :)

+The first thing we did was set up our game to point to room level 1

+{% code Game/Start %}
+# Global Variables

+room_set('Level1')
+{% endcode %}
+Remember I left a bit of room at the top of the file for later use.

+Next, we filled in our Level1!

+{% code Level1/Start %}
+player = Ship()

+missile = Missile()
+missile.y = 50

+asteroid = Asteroid()
+asteroid.x = 150
+asteroid.y = 125

+{% endcode %}

+Now we see a bunch of blue squares everywhere.
+Well, we have to go in to each class and set the sprite up so we can see what each GameObjcet represents:

+{% code Ship/Start %}
+self.sprite = sprite_new('ship.png')
+{% endcode %}

+{% code Missile/Start %}
+self.sprite = sprite_new('missile.png')
+{% endcode %}

+{% code Asteroid/Start %}
+self.sprite = sprite_new('asteroid1.png')
+{% endcode %}

+The last thing we did was make the PlayerShip move (and rotate) when pressing the arrow keys!

+{% code Ship/Loop %}
+if key_is_pressed('arrowup'):
+    self.y = self.y + 2

+if key_is_pressed('arrowleft'):
+    self.angle = self.angle + 5

+if key_is_pressed('arrowright'):
+    self.angle = self.angle - 5
+{% endcode %}

+Tomorrow we will make the ship move in the direction it is facing!

+See you guys then :)

 ## July 27, 2020
 Hey guys, so today we started our new game **Asteroids** I encourage you guys to play the game and get a feel for how it works, here is a link if you want: